abhinavahluwalia/Linear_Regression-Automobile_Price_Prediction_Indian_Market/README.md

-# Springboard-CapstoneOne
-This repository contains all the project submissions required for the Springboard Capstone 1 Project.

-<H2>Project Title : Automobile Price Prediction for the Indian Market</H2>
+## Automobile Price Prediction for the Indian Market

 <p>In 2020, India was the fifth-largest auto market, with ~3.49 million units sold in the passenger and commercial vehicles categories.
 It was the seventh largest manufacturer of commercial vehicles in 2020.
 The 4-Wheeler Industry in India was ranked fourth (taking over Germany) and is expected to surpass Japan by the end of 2021.<br>
 Nearly 4 million units of four wheeler vehicles were sold in the year 2020 and are expected to grow at a rapid pace.
 Automobile export grew at a rapid rate of 14.5% during FY 20 in India.</p>
 <p>With such a lucrative environment for growth and opportunity, it is natural for international players to setup their foundations in India and profit from this huge economy.</p>